franton/munki-enroll/README.md

 While I don't mind creating manifests manually each time I need to image a new Mac, this is not convenient nor possible for everyone that has access to use our DeployStudio server.
 Without a manifest, though, each new Mac receives no software.

-This fork of Cody Eding's Munki Enroll project is considerably simpler, and fits our needs exactly.
+This fork of Cody Eding's Munki Enroll project is simpler, and should fit the needs of the client i'm working for.

 Here's how it works:

 1. Someone with the proper permissions to use the DeployStudio server runs the imaging workflow.
 2. DeployStudio prompts the user for the hostname of the computer, then writes a basic OS X image to the hard drive.
 After the imaging is completed, DeployStudio reboots and runs the post-imaging tasks.
 This process writes the desired munki behaviour preferences, the munki tools package and enrolls the computer into munki reports.